 eBay returns procedure can take a while to figure out.
-Their sellers' guide to returns clocks in at a whopping 3,500+ words and then links all over the place to further details.
+Their sellers' guide to returns links all over the place to thousands of words of explanations, and updates in 2018 have changed a lot.
 We’re here to give you a quick overview of how everything works so you can spend more time selling and less reading about policy.

 A customer can request a return if: